fivethirtyeight/data/repeated-phrases-gop/README.md

-### The phrases most repeated by GOP candidates
+# Repeated Phrases GOP

-The raw data behind the story [These Are The Phrases Each GOP Candidate Repeats Most](http://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most)
+This folder contains data behind the story [These Are The Phrases Each GOP Candidate Repeats Most](http://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most).

 File | Description
 ---|---------